CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/running-tests-and-launches.md

 ## Test Discovery

-Just like the host IDE, CodeTogether does not scan the entire workspace for tests.
-Tests are discovered by CodeTogether clients using a number of different techniques, but fundamentally, tests are exposed to clients when the host IDE discovers them as well.
+Just like the host IDE, CodeTogether Live does not scan the entire workspace for tests.
+Tests are discovered by CodeTogether Live clients using a number of different techniques, but fundamentally, tests are exposed to clients when the host IDE discovers them as well.

 For example, if you are editing a file containing tests, they are immediately discovered by the host IDE and be actionable in the client.